403-html/javascript-coding-challenges/README.md

-# javascript-coding-challanges
+# javascript-coding-challenges
-Here I will put my challanges with how I resolve it.
+Here I will put my challenges with how I resolve it.
 Feel free to fork by yourself.